 Paul’s Theology is His History

 Wrede brought an end to 19th century liberalism by famously demonstrating that Paul’s religion is his theology.
-The liberals wanted to seperate the two–the Christian could extract Paul’s Christ mysticism and ethic of love from his outdated ideas about a retributive God and apocalyptic judgement.
-The attempt to remove some pure religious fruit while discarding such an unpalatable theological husk was no longer tenable; for Wrede, the two are welded together, permanently indisoluable.
+The liberals wanted to seperate the two–the modern Christian can and should extract Paul’s Christ mysticism and ethic of love from Paul’s outdated ideas about a retributive God and coming judgement.
+Wrede rightly pointed out that this attempt to remove some pure religious fruit (ethics) while discarding such an unpalatable theological husk (judgement) was no longer tenable.
+Paul’s religious practice is grounded in his theological dogma; the two are welded together, permanently indisoluble.

-Nevetheless the historical-critical search for a pure Christianity continued, by Wrede (no friend to classic Cristian orthodoxy) and his successors.
+Nevertheless the rationalistic search for a “pure” Christian religion continued, by Wrede (no friend to classic Christian orthodoxy) as well as his successors.
 Can we free religion from the outdated belief in an angry God?
 Can we have an ethic and a religious experience undetermined by the contingencies of history?
 Attempts have been and continue to be made, to be sure, either through the search for a historical Jesus–assumed to be an ethical teacher and not the apocalyptic preacher we find in the Gospels–or the the de-historizing approach of Bultmann.

 And yet the New Testament consistently resists such attempts.
 We can actually reframe Wrede’s insight another way: Paul’s theology is his history.

 What do we mean by that?
 For Paul, religion isn’t centered on philosophical ideals, theological propositions, pietistic efforts, or deontological morality.
-Now before moving forward we need to appreciate why that’s a problem.
-If religion is in any way grounded in history, rather than human reason, then it is inevitably subject to falsification.
+It’s about an historical event.
+Now before moving forward we need to appreciate why that’s a problem, at least for Enlightenment rationalists.
+If religion is in any way grounded in history, rather than human reason or “absolute” truth, then it is inevitably subject to falsification.
 If my belief or practice is somehow dependent on an event that occurred in space and time, then my belief or practice is dependent on that event having taken place.
 Religion, in so far as it is believed to transcend such mundane things as “events,” should not be grounded on them.
 Religion should not be falsifiable.

 That’s not how Paul thinks.
 Quite the opposite: